 - You must be silent at all times whilst in the exam room.

-- If any circumstances prevent you taking the exam or showing up on time, you must contact the Student Office straight away and submit a mitigation form.
+- If any circumstances prevent you taking the exam, showing up on time or potentially affect your performance, you must contact the Student Office straight away and submit a mitigation form.

 The Student Office will publish room allocation lists between 24-72 hours before each individual exam.
 These will be published on the ‘Timetables’ tab on the ‘Programme administration’ area of the internal pages on the website.
 They will also be published on the noticeboard outside the Student Study Room (RSM 3.06).
 Seating plans will be made available on the day outside each examination room.